LegendDuoKeeper/Pokermon-Ext/README.md

     concept of having the form you get be based off of the total number of clubs in your deck, but it feels like the numbers still need some work.

     Lycanroc-Day's effect is the one I'm least happy with.
 My initial vision with this line was to encourage a play pattern that included using Lycanroc-Day to both help you get to the other forms, and make them better when you got to them.
-However, making this play pattern feel good has been difficult, and the themingbehind Day form copying cards is almost non-existant.
+However, making this play pattern feel good has been difficult, and the theming behind Day form copying cards is almost non-existant.
 These 2 factors will likely lead to me redoing this form's effect, but it also depends on what feedback it ends up getting.

     On the other hand, I am rather happy with where the other 2 forms are at.
 Lycanroc-Night is a strong but kinda slow scaling joker, and Lycanroc-Dusk is the